At what age can baby rats leave their mother?

 To you if you take them now or not, I would push for them to at least get to 5 weeks old, though I still would never home here earlier than 6 weeks and normally home 7 to 8 weeks old.
 They will be better off with there family for longer, but if she's not going to give them attention, then you may be a better option.
 Honestly though I couldn't support a breeder like that.

-Jemma and the gang; Sam, Tam, Raga and Kazoo
+Jemma and the gang; Tam, Toad, Ky and Ghast

 , part of the Tabi Initiative